-In order to receive full department approval, work authorization and credit for completion of the internship, you must submit a comprehensive letter provided by the employer on company letterhead, which must have all of the following information (required):
+In order to receive full department approval, work authorization, and credit for completion of the internship, students must submit a comprehensive letter provided by the employer on company letterhead.
+All information listed below is required:

-- Student name (first/last) and current address - The company's name - Start date (no earlier than the first day of the semester) - End date (no later than the last day of the semester unless approved for a later date) - Number of hours of work per week (specific hours, e.g., 40/week or part-time, full-time)\

-- Work location address (street address, city, state, zip code) - Internship job title (required) - Brief description of a student's position/responsibilities (required) - Name of student's supervisor (required) - Supervisor's phone number and email (both are required) - Secondary company contact: full name, phone number, and email (all three required) - A signature on the letter, with the title of the person who signed it
+- Student name (first/last) and current address - The company's name - Start date (no earlier than the first day of the semester) - End date (no later than the last day of final exams (for CPT) or the last day of the semester if CPT isn't required) - Number of hours of work per week (specific hours, e.g., 40/week or part-time, full-time) - Work location address (street address, city, state, zip code) - Internship job title - Brief description of a student's position/responsibilities - Name of student's supervisor - Supervisor's phone number and email - Secondary company contact: full name, phone number, and email - A signature on the letter, with the title of the person who signed it

-\If you complete your internship in the fall or spring semester, you are only allowed to work up to 20 hours a week (unless otherwise restricted by your funding or scholarship requirements).
+If you complete your internship in the fall or spring semester, you are only allowed to work up to 20 hours per week (unless otherwise restricted by your funding or scholarship requirements).